dancer1325/adobe-experience-platform.en/help/tags/ui/administration/user-permissions.md

 ---
 # User permissions for tags

->[!NOTE]
->
->Adobe Experience Platform Launch has been rebranded as a suite of data collection technologies in Adobe Experience Platform.
-Several terminology changes have rolled out across the product documentation as a result.
-Please refer to the following [document](../../term-updates.md) for a consolidated reference of the terminology changes.

-User permissions for tags in Adobe Experience Platform are assigned to users through Adobe Admin Console.
-Rather than being assigned to individual users, different sets of permissions are configured separately as product profiles.
-Users are then assigned to these product profiles in order to be granted the permissions they've been configured for.

-This guide provides an overview of the different types of permissions available for tags, the functionalities they grant access to, and some basic implementation strategies for different business use cases.

->[!NOTE]
->
->For steps on how to configure permissions for users using Admin Console, please refer to the tutorial on [managing permissions for data collection](../../../collection/permissions.md).
+* User permissions for Adobe Experience Platform's tags -- are assigned, via Adobe Admin Console, to -- users
+  * 💡-- via -- product profiles 💡
+    * != assign to individual users
+    * DIFFERENT permissions / product files

+* goal
+  * types of permissions / tags
+  * functionalities / -- granted by the -- permissions
+  * basic implementation strategies / use cases

-## Permission types
+## Permission types / tags

-Within a product profile, permissions for tags are divided into four categories:

 1. Platforms
-1. Properties
+2. Properties
-1. Property Rights
+3. Property Rights
-1. Company Rights
+4. Company Rights

 ### Platforms

-Each tag property has a platform.
-There are currently two platforms that you can use for tags: Web and Mobile.
-You can use this permission type to restrict or grant access to a particular type of property.
-This can be useful when the team that manages your mobile apps is different from the one that manages your websites.
+* EXIST platform / EACH tag property
+* supported platforms
+  * Web
+  * Mobile
+* allows
+  * restricting OR granting access | PARTICULAR type of property
+* use case
+  * team / manages your mobile apps != team / manages your websites

 ### Properties

-By default, product profiles grant access to all properties that exist within your company, both currently and in the future.
-Using this permission type, you can restrict or grant access to specific existing properties by name.
+* by default, product profiles -- grant access to -- ALL properties / EXIST | your company
+* allows
+  * restricting OR granting access / specific existing properties -- by -- name

 ### Property rights {#property-rights}

+* TODO:
-Any tag property that you create in the UI becomes available in Admin Console, allowing you to group the property with specific property rights in the same product profile.
+Any tag property that you create in the UI becomes available in Admin Console, allowing you to group the property with specific property rights in the same product profile

-For example, if a given product profile does not have access to Property A1, users who belong to that profile cannot see or modify any settings within Property A1.
+For example, if a given product profile does not have access to Property A1, users who belong to that profile cannot see or modify any settings within Property A1

-If a user belongs to a profile that does have access to Property A1, the actions they can perform within Property A1 are determined by the rights they have been granted from this profile.
-If a user has permissions for Property A1 but has no assigned rights, then they have read-only access for that property.
+If a user belongs to a profile that does have access to Property A1, the actions they can perform within Property A1 are determined by the rights they have been granted from this profile
+If a user has permissions for Property A1 but has no assigned rights, then they have read-only access for that property

 The following table outlines the available property rights and the functionalities they grant access to: